onofreicl/ethos/docs/phylogeny/minimal.md

 ### No Contradiction Claim

 - short: `no_contradiction_claim`
-- long: `I will keep my ethos free of contradicting claims.`
+- long: `I will keep my ethos free of self-contradicting claims.`